mortonalban0/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's better to write clear, simple code first and optimize only where needed.

+# 2023-12-19
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By focusing on what matters most, you can efficiently allocate your resources and avoid getting sidetracked by less critical tasks or distractions.

+Another important aspect of programming is understanding the basics of the language or framework you're using.
+Mastering the fundamentals allows you to be more efficient and productive, as well as better equipped to troubleshoot and solve problems.
+It also makes it easier to learn new technologies and adapt to new programming environments.
+ -- 213 words